P1G30N17/portfolio-project-5/README.md

 - We want an ML model to predict average salary per annum.
 We consider a linear regression model, which is supervised and uni-dimensional.
 - As stated earlier we want a deviation of no more than $35000, however this was not the case and so we attempted a different model.

+### Logistic Regression
+- We want an ML model to predict average salary per annum.
+We consider a logistic regression model,which is a statistical model that predicts the probability of a binary outcome based on one or more predictor variables.
+- As stated earlier we want a deviation of no more than $35000, however this was not the case and so we attempted a different model.

 ### Decision Tree Regression
 - We want an ML model to predict average salary per annum.
 We consider a decision tree regression model, which is supervised and has a continuos output.
 - The deviation was within the set acceptable amount however not by much, so we wished to see if we could get a lower results from other models.